-We sat down with Information Systems Specialist, Louis Turk, to discuss how his team manages the technology at Santa Maria-Bonita, Santa Barbara County’s largest school district.
-This California-based district is in the “heart of the coastal agricultural area” and has around 16,900 students within their 16 elementary schools and four junior highs.
+We sat down with a California-based Information Systems Specialist to discuss how his team manages purchasing, upkeep, and repair of devices throughout the 20 sites in the district.
+His school district is in a primarily agricultural area and has around 16,900 students within their 16 elementary schools and four junior highs.

-With over 20,000 devices deployed, Turk’s team juggles repair, constant device updates, end-of-life procedures, and the purchasing of new Chromebooks.
-Although he’s busy, bumping between the 20 sites within the district, you could tell through his enthusiastic voice that he truly has an unwavering passion for supporting the community through technology.
-Read about Turk’s typic
+With over 20,000 devices deployed, this team juggles repair, constant device updates, end-of-life procedures, and the purchasing of new Chromebooks.
+Although they’re busy, bumping between the many sites within the district, you can tell through this Information Systems Specialist’s enthusiastic voice that he and his team truly have an unwavering

 When any large-scale changes are made within school districts, they must be implemented properly, and most of all, approved by the administration.
 Depending on the climate of your school, it may be hard to convince members of the board to allocate funds for technology upgrades.
 If you’re passionate about using technology in the classroom or updating your technology to benefit the productivity of your school, here are a few tips to help guide your pitch.